mballance/mballance.github.io/projects.md

 ## Software-Driven Functional Verification
 Software-driven verification, and the techniques surrounding it, have been a continuing interest of mine.
+The projects below help to make software-driven verification simpler and more productive.

 ### Bare-Metal Kernel